alpana-hep/WrCoffea/scripts/README.md

 ### [ana.py](https://github.com/UMN-CMS/WrCoffea/blob/simplify/scripts/ana.py)

 #### Description
 * Takes the lists created by `miniaod_files_for_x_sec.py` and combines the files to compute the cross section for the dataset (must be run in a `CMSSW` area).
+For more information see the [twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HowToGenXSecAnalyzer#Running_the_GenXSecAnalyzer_on_a).

 #### Example usage
 ```
 cmsRun ana.py inputFiles=/uscms/home/bjackson/nobackup/WrCoffea/data/miniaod_files/Run3Summer22/DYto2L-4Jets_MLL-50to120_HT-40to70_TuneCP5_13p6TeV_madgraphMLM-pythia8_MINIAOD_files.txt maxEvents=-1
 ```
-This generates a table of the following form, where `After filter: final cross section` is the final cross section used in the analysis.
+This generates a table of the following form, where `After filter: final cross section` is the final cross section stored in the `JSON` [configuration files](https://github.com/UMN-CMS/WrCoffea/blob/simplify/data/configs/Run3Summer22/Run3Summer22_bkg_cfg.json).
 ```------------------------------------
 GenXsecAnalyzer:
 ------------------------------------